For a constructive

 How can data contribute to solving social challenges – and where are suitable data sources?
 The five-day intensive course takes place in Zurich and Bern.

-"Data stewardship is a task that has barely been established to date, but will be crucial to the success of data rooms."
+Data stewardship is a task that has so far hardly been established, but will be decisive for the success of data spaces.

 Publications